08 Nov Blister packs are being withdrawn – what’s really happening?

 Lloyds pharmacy followed by saying they’ll no longer supply blister packs to new care homes and they’ll review supply to existing care homes on a “case by case” basis.
 When we asked, we didn’t hear back from any of the other big chains such as Well pharmacy.

-None of the pharmacy groups stated if they’ll carry on supplying blister packs to people in their own homes.
+None of the pharmacy groups stated if they’re changing the supply of blister packs to people in their own homes.
 So, although there are no changes due imminently, but it’s case of “watch this space”.

 If you find this article useful, sign up for updates when new articles are published (on the left hand side or bottom of the screen for mobiles).